+D_ADC1CURRENTMODE_ULS_LGC if True value 1 is selected to proceed.
+If not value 2 will be used,

 Global

 This section lists the global constants used by the module.
 For details on global constants, refer to the Data Dictionary for the application.